 How to Change your Mind-Set.

-Tawana’s Presentations are Power-Packed with Information, Motivation, Strategies, Tips, Tears, Joy, Laughter, Demonstrations, Book Signings & much more.
+Tawana’s Presentations are Power-Packed with Information, Motivation, Inspiration, Strategies, Tips, Tears, Joy, Laughter, Demonstrations, Book Signings & much more.
 She shows us just How Blessed we really are!
-She leaves a lasting impression to all that attends; no matter their age, gender, religion, disability or financial background.
+Tawana leaves a lasting impression to all that attend… no matter their age, gender, religion, disability or financial background.

 “You have everything you need to succeed.”-Tawana Williams

-Tawana challenges us to use what we have, to do more in our lives!
+Tawana challenges us all to use what we have and to do more in our lives!